 The following websites offer helpful information for families.
 For more information on MTSS at your child’s school, please contact the school administrator.

-- Families Together, Inc. – Family Guide to Response to Intervention
+- Families Together, Inc: A Family Guide to Multi-Tier System of Supports (MTSS)

 Why not use a discrepancy model or patterns of strengths and weaknesses (PSW) to determine eligibility for specific learning disability (SLD)?